elenamongelli/DeepLearningDTU/README.md

 U-Net
 -----------------
 In this folder you will find:
-    - UNet.ipynb: a jupyter notebook with the UNet implementation and testing -Trained_model.pth: file with the trained UNet that has the lowest training loss
+    -UNet.ipynb: a jupyter notebook with the UNet implementation and testing -Trained_model.pth: file with the trained UNet that has the lowest training loss